Treys21/NBA-Wayback-Machine/README.md

 Welcome to the NBA Wayback Machine!

 Comparing NBA players to current and past players since 1977.
-Uses nba data from FiveThirthyEight.com to find similiar player seasons to any given player season and displays them to compare.
+Uses nba data from FiveThirthyEight.com to find similar player seasons to any given player season and displays them to compare.

 Examples: